hanami/guides/content/v2.1/introduction/building-an-api.md

 end
 ```

-In a Hanami application, every action is an individual class.
+In a Hanami app, every action is an individual class.
 Actions decide what HTTP response (body, headers and status code) to return for a given request.

 Actions define a `#handle` method which accepts a `request` object, representing the incoming request, and a `response` object, representing the outgoing response.